-- When a side makes an objection:

-- Ask the student to say why they are objecting

-- Then ask the opponent to respond.
+- When a side makes an objection: - o Ask the student to say why they are objecting - Then ask the opponent to respond - Either uphold the objection or over-rule it.

-Either uphold

-the objection or over-rule it.

-Give a short reason for you decision.
+Give a short reason for your decision.
 The longer the students argue the point, the longer the trial will run.

 4.3.
-Decisions
+Final Trial Decisions